 For more information contact boarding on firstname.lastname@example.org

-Application Forms, available from the School Reception or online, must be accompanied by a copy of the applicant’s Birth Certificate and a processing fee of US$50.
+Application Forms, available from the School Reception or online, must be accompanied by a copy of the applicant’s Birth Certificate and a processing fee.
 Copies of the 3 (three) most recent school reports must accompany the Application Form where applicable.
-Prospective students for Form 1 entry may register at any time prior to the closing date in mid-June of the year before their proposed entry.
+Prospective students for Form 1 entry may register before April of the year before their proposed entry.
 Entrants for Forms 2 and Lower 6 should register at least one Term before their intended admission.
 No admissions are accepted into Forms 3, 4 and Upper 6.

 For more information please contact the Registrar on email@example.com

-All entrance stages other than Lower 6 an assessment/examination is written prior to acceptance or all entrance stages other than Lower 6 an assessment/examination is written prior to acceptance.
+For all entrance stages other than Lower 6, an assessment/examination is written prior to acceptance.

 Form 1: An Entrance Assessment Day with papers assessing English and Mathematics is held at Arundel on the first Saturday of July for pupils in Grade 7 (Year 8) for pre-registered pupils only.
 An Orientation Day is held on a Saturday in September/October for all successful parents and pupils.

 Forms 1 (second term onwards), 2 and 3: Applicants write the relevant internal examination with their prospective peers.
-These examinations take place towards the end of each Term or the beginning of the holidays for admission into the following Term and successful applicants are interviewed prior to the offer of a place.
+These examinations take place towards the end of each Term for admission into the following Term and successful applicants are interviewed prior to the offer of a place.
 Examinations are not offered for entrance into the Michaelmas Term of Form 3.

 Lower 6: Applicants must send in their IGCSE/O Level or equivalent examination results immediately on receipt from the examination board.
 An A or A* grade in at least 5 subjects with A/A* in the subjects to be studied at AS/A level are required.
 All candidates must have a C grade or above in English as a First Language, Mathematics, a Science and a second Language.
 Shortlisted candidates will be interviewed and, if eligible, a place offered.